MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Perceptual Attacks of No-Reference Image Quality Models with Human-in-the-Loop. [[paper]](https://arxiv.org/abs/2210.00933)
+  - Weixia Zhang, Dingquan Li, Xiongkuo Min, Guangtao Zhai, Guodong Guo, Xiaokang Yang, Kede Ma. *NeurIPS 2022*
+  - Key Word: Adversarial Robustness; No-reference Image Quality Assessment.
+  - <details><summary>Digest</summary> No-reference image quality assessment (NR-IQA) aims to quantify how humans perceive visual distortions of digital images without access to their undistorted references.
+NR-IQA models are extensively studied in computational vision, and are widely used for performance evaluation and perceptual optimization of man-made vision systems.
+Here we make one of the first attempts to examine the perceptual robustness of NR-IQA models.
+Under a Lagrangian formulation, we identify insightful connections of the proposed perceptual attack to previous beautiful ideas in computer vision and machine learning.

+- Your Out-of-Distribution Detection Method is Not Robust! [[paper]](https://arxiv.org/abs/2209.15246) [[code]](https://github.com/rohban-lab/atd)
+  - Mohammad Azizmalayeri, Arshia Soltani Moakhar, Arman Zarei, Reihaneh Zohrabi, Mohammad Taghi Manzuri, Mohammad Hossein Rohban. *NeurIPS 2022*
+  - Key Word: Out-of-Distribution Detection; Adversarial Robustness.
+  - <details><summary>Digest</summary> We re-examine these defenses against an end-to-end PGD attack on in/out data with larger perturbation sizes, e.g. up to commonly used ϵ=8/255 for the CIFAR-10 dataset.
+Surprisingly, almost all of these defenses perform worse than a random detection under the adversarial setting.

 - A Survey on Physical Adversarial Attack in Computer Vision. [[paper]](https://arxiv.org/abs/2209.14262)
   - Donghua Wang, Wen Yao, Tingsong Jiang, Guijiang Tang, Xiaoqian Chen.
   - Key Word: Physical Adversarial Attacks; Survey.